FRC5190/2020Training/kotlin/hello_world.md

 # Hello world

-In this project, you will write yor first kotlin program that will print Hello World.
+In this project, you will write your first kotlin program that will print Hello World.

 ## Prerequisites